Thirteen New Members From Across the Globe Advance AllJoyn and IoT Interoperability

 “The AllSeen Alliance is in a great place, and I could not be more proud of our members.
 They have continued to work together and welcome new members this past year amidst hyper growth for our organization,” said Philip DesAutels, senior director, IoT, AllSeen Alliance.
 “Our newest members come to AllSeen from across the world, and through the open source AllJoyn software framework will continue to help create a global ecosystem of billions of interoperable products, working together regardless of manufacturer, industry or platform.”

-Many new members including HydroXphere (link is external), whose Founder and CEO Charlie Houchin is a former Olympic gold medal swimmer, will be attending the annual AllSeen Alliance Summit next week Oct.
-19-21 in Seattle (link is external).
+Many new members including HydroXphere, whose Founder and CEO Charlie Houchin is a former Olympic gold medal swimmer, will be attending the annual AllSeen Alliance Summit next week Oct.
+19-21 in Seattle.
 Houchin’s company developed a swim meet operating and timing system for volunteers, parents, and swimmers to use at youth swim meets based on AllJoyn.
-The keynotes and full program are available here (link is external).
-Register today (link is external) to attend.
+The keynotes and full program are available here.
+Register today to attend.

 More about the new members:

 - Beijing HengShengDongYang Technology Co provides integrated end-to-end solutions for connecting and interoperating IoT devices and services spanning different networks.
 In particular, these solutions enable cloud service providers to offer various and distinctive services to IoT devices and applications behind LANs.

 - Buffalo Inc., based in Nagoya, Japan, is a leading global provider of award-winning networking, storage, multimedia and memory solutions for the home and small business environments as well as for system builders and integrators.

 - Digital Concepts develops individual control concepts for Smart Home and Smart Business.
 The aim of each solution is to build a bridge between the various standards and technologies.